 - Practical issues can be MAJOR barriers to adult participation (take things such as the availability of childcare, parking, the time of programs, duration of programs, place of programs, etc. into account!).

-- The adult learner brings their experience to the program being offered.
+- The adult learner brings his or her experience to the program being offered.
 It works better if you invite them to participate in the learning and give them the chance to bring what they know into the process of the group.

 - Adults will often attend programs they would not otherwise attend for the benefit of their children.
 Planning events for children in which parents can be included is a great way to fill gaps in adult Christian Education.
 Basic information can be conveyed that adults would be embarrassed to admit they did not already know.